hashgraph/hedera-mirror-node/docs/design/hcs.md

 -   Create a trigger that calls a new function on every insert of topic_message, serializes it to JSON and calls pg_notify
     -   Alternative would be dynamically create trigger for each GRPC call, but deleting trigger would be racy and duplicate traffic for same topic
--   Implement a retention period for `topic_message` using a Java `@Scheduled` thread and a config property `hedera.mirror.parser.retention` of type `java.time.Duration`
+-   Implement a retention period for `topic_message` using a Java `@Scheduled` thread and a config property `hedera.mirror.importer.parser.retention` of type `java.time.Duration`

 ## Non-Functional Requirements